Desperation Notifications

 Robert Stribley

 Writer.
 Photographer.
 UXer.
 Creative Director.
 Interests: immigration, privacy, human rights, design.
-UX: Publicis Groupe.
+UX: Technique.
 Teach: SVA.
 Aussie/American.
 He/him.